NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/oncomatrix.md

 [![Download button](./images/oncomatrix/59-download_svg1.png)](./images/oncomatrix/59-download_svg1.png 'Click to see the full image.')

-The download will get saved to the default download folder as shown at the bottom of the browser window.
+If svg format is selected then the download will get saved to the default download folder as shown at the bottom of the browser window.

 [![Download](./images/oncomatrix/60-download_svg2.png)](./images/oncomatrix/60-download_svg2.png 'Click to see the full image.')